 The secrecy of the Jupiter Mission also reflects how information is controlled in Society, and in particular, how the Extraterrestrial question is dealt with by world governments.

-In the final analysis, 2001 A Space Odyssey is a masterpiece which can be appreciated on multiple levels and rewards multiple viewings.
+In the final analysis, 2001 A Space Odyssey is a masterpiece whose meaning and storyline as explained by Stanley Kubrick can be appreciated on multiple levels after multiple rewarding viewings.